Cork (city): Broadcasting

 Broadcasting companies based in Cork include RTÉ Cork, which has a radio, television and production unit on Father Matthew Street in the city centre.
 Communicorp Media opened a radio studio in 2019 in the city covering content on both Today FM and Newstalk.

 The city's FM radio band features RTÉ Radio 1, RTÉ 2fm, RTÉ lyric fm, RTÉ Raidió na Gaeltachta, Today FM, Classic Hits, Newstalk and the religious station Spirit Radio.
 There are also local stations such as Cork's 96FM, Cork's Red FM, C103, CUH 102.0FM, UCC 98.3FM (formerly Cork Campus Radio 97.4fm) and Christian radio station Life 93.1FM.
 Cork also has a temporary licensed citywide community station 'Cork City Community Radio' on 100.5FM, which is on-air on Saturdays, Sundays and Mondays only.
-Cork has also been home to pirate radio stations, including South Coast Radio and ERI in the 1980s.
-Today some small pirate stations remain.
+Cork was home to several pirate radio stations, including South Coast Radio and ERI, in the 1980s.

 Print

 Cork is home to one of Ireland's main national newspapers, the Irish Examiner (formerly the Cork Examiner).
-Its sister paper, The Echo (formerly the Evening Echo), was for decades connected to the "Echo boys", who were poor and often homeless children who sold the newspaper.
+Its "sister paper", The Echo (formerly the Evening Echo), was for decades connected to the "Echo boys", who were poor and often homeless children who sold the newspaper.
 Today, the shouts of the vendors selling The Echo can still be heard in parts of the city centre.
 One of the biggest free newspapers in the city is the Cork Independent.
 The city's university publishes the UCC Express and Motley magazine.